 - Phone: +44(0)113 343 7298

 - Location: 11.18 Social Sciences Building

 I came to academia from a social work and social care background and I am therefore passionate about research that can have real world impact on improving frontline practice.
 My research interests can be broadly summed up as disability studies and human cruelty, in that my work seeks to understand how and why the most vulnerable people in our society (taking disability as a case study) are being targeted and subjected to violence and dehumanising treatment.
 This work extends to disabled offenders.
-In my current ESRC funded project on sex offenders with learning disabilities it has become apparent that the majority of these individuals have themselves been severely traumatised in earlier life, long before they started hurting others.
+In my recent ESRC funded project on sex offenders with learning disabilities it has become apparent that the majority of these individuals have themselves been severely traumatised in earlier life, long before they started hurting others.
 My aspiration is to enable a deeper understanding of the needs of those who have been hurt and those who hurt others, to inform service responses that can help to break the circle of offending.

 To engage these populations effectively in research I have to be imaginative in my approach to research methods and methodology and I am passionate about passing this knowledge on to our students through undergraduate and postgraduate teaching.

 I am interested in supervising students in a broad range of topics.
 My particular expertise lies with disability studies, adult protection and offending behaviour, learning disabilities and/ or autism, self-advocacy, inclusive research methods and realist evaluation.